 RNAssess – is a computational server dedicated to evaluation of quality of RNA models.
 The server provides: (i) ranking of multiple 3D models (ii) visualization of prediction accuracy of atoms (iii) the ability to present results in an interactive way (iv) graphical interpretation of inaccurate predicted regions (v) plots that show structural regions of models predicted correctly below a certain threshold of accuracy.
 Server integrates a set of measures, namely RMSD, Deformation Index, Interactions Network Fidelity, P-value and Cutoff.

 GeVaDSs - decision support system for novel Genetic Vaccine development process; an intelligent database is described where the results of immunological experiments can be stored and analysed.
 It was published as a result of an EU grant – Compuvac and was successfully used by immunologists working on genetic vaccines against Hepatitis C and West Nile viruses.

-A new method was proposed to integrate co-expression data obtained through DNA microarray analysis and protein-protein interaction network data; it was applied to Arabidopsis thaliana.
+CLAIM - a new method was proposed to integrate co-expression data obtained through DNA microarray analysis and protein-protein interaction network data; it was applied to Arabidopsis thaliana.
 The method identifies small subsets of highly interacting proteins and is able to support functional identification of complex genetic traits.